FinnArundel/boscode-doc/pseudocode.md

 ```
 BEGIN
+  x = 1
+  REPEAT
+	x = x + 2
+  UNTIL x > 10
+  Display x
 END
 ```

 1. Draw an algorithm flowchart
 2. Complete a desk check
-2. What is the output after the fragment of code has been executed?
+3. What is the output after the fragment of code has been executed?
+4. The control structures which form the basic building blocks of all algorithms are: sequence, binary selection, multiway selection, pre-test repetition, post-test repetition, for...next loops and use of subroutines.
+What are the control structures in this algorithm?

 ___